waiver under section 212(i) or Misrepresentation and Immigration Violations

 Fraud Waiver

-It is important to note that “extreme hardship” to the inadmissible alien’s children does not qualify for a 212(i) waiver.
+It’s important to understand that hardship to the applicant’s children does not meet the requirements for a 212(i) waiver.

 Citizenship and Immigration Services (“USCIS”), case law, and governmental regulations.